(10): Is English a Value-Free Tool or a Language of Domination? My Experience in India

 Saksena 1972: 28).

-The Great Britain finally gave up on ruling India and handed the mantle of
+What followed afterwards is history.
+Great Britain finally gave up on ruling India and handed the mantle of

-however remains the important language of India, for that decision is yet to be
+was supposed to terminate after fifteen (15) years from the independence.
+English, however, remains the vital language of India, for that decision is yet to be

 hammered out.
 Pavan K. Varma, a very realistic Indian writer on contemporary